 In all Niviuk gliders the speed system cords on the risers are completely removable and easily replaceable.
-You can use the Brummel hooks, not use them, remove them, use another type of connector, etc. It is even possible to fix the speed-bar cords directly to the speed system on the risers.
+The pilot can use a lark's foot/clove hitch, use a different knot, use another type of connector, etc. It is even possible to fix the speed-bar cords directly to the speed system on the risers.
 This last option makes the connection / disconnection more laborious, but means the cord has maximum travel without obstructions or restrictions which is very useful for some models of harnesses.